 Shotwell, an Illinois native, said she became interested in engineering after she reluctantly attended a Society of Women Engineers event at the Illinois Institute of Technology – at the urging of her mother.
 She was 15 or 16 at the time and remembered feeling inspired by a mechanical engineer who she described as “incredibly smart, by far the best spoken” and “the best dressed.”

-Shotwell set her sights on mechanical engineering and never wavered from that path, she said.
-A graduate of Northwestern University, where she earned her undergraduate degree in mechanical engineering and graduate degree in applied mathematics, Shotwell worked at Chrysler Motors and the Aerospace Corp. before joining SpaceX as Vice President of Business Development.
+Shotwell set her sights on mechanical engineering and never wavered from that path.
+A graduate of Northwestern University, where she earned her undergraduate degree in mechanical engineering and graduate degree in applied mathematics, Shotwell worked at Chrysler Motors before joining SpaceX as Vice President of Business Development.
 She became the company’s President in 2008.

 Under her direction, SpaceX has become a leader in rocket launch and manufacturing while revolutionizing the industry with a series of historic milestones.